cyberFund/cyberrating/scoring.md

 *Earn scoring*:

-Awarded for presence at the mining pools or other sources which allows to earn tokens (score availible only for `cryptocurrencies`).
+Awarded for presence at the mining pools or other sources which allows to earn tokens (score availible only for `cryptocurrencies` at `Public` stage of development).
 - `0.02` score.
 1 mining pool or other earning apps
 - `0.04` score.
 2-5 mining pools or other earning apps
 - `0.08` score.
 6-9 mining pools or other earning apps